 After the war ended Dr. Charteris resumed his medical studies but remained in the Royal Canadian Army Medical Corp as a reserve officer.
 In 1918, Dr. Charteris was elected Vice President of the Medical Society for his medical school.
-After graduating M.B. in 1921 from The University of Toronto Faculty of Medicine, he returned to Chatham and set up a medical practice.
-According to the 1928 Ontario Medical Register, Dr. Charteris was registered with the College of Physicians and Surgeons on the 20th of June, 1921.
+Dr. Charteris graduated M.B. in 1921 from The University of Toronto Faculty of Medicine.
+He returned to Chatham and set up a medical practice and registered with the College of Physicians and Surgeons on the 20th of June, 1921.
 In the 1924-5 edition of the Vernon’s City of Chatham Business Directory, Dr. Charteris had an office listed at 117 Wellington Street West.

 Dr. Charteris married Thelma Bronson Dietrich on October 4th, 1924.
-Mrs. Charteris was born on the 18th of December, 1895 in Ohio, U.S.A., the daughter of Bert Dietrich and the former Ida Estelle Bronson.
-Her father worked as an oil driller and she had a younger brother named Thurman.
-According to the 1900 U.S. Census, the Dietrich family’s living in Durham Twp, Greene County, New York.
+Mrs. Charteris was born in Findlay, Ohio on the 18th of December, 1898.
+She was the daughter of Bert Dietrich and the former Ida Estelle Bronson.
+Her father worked as an oil driller and she had a younger brother named Thurman Clarence Dietrich.
+According to the 1910 U.S. Census, the Dietrich family’s living in Durham Twp, Greene County, New York.
 By 1920, Mrs. Ida Dietrich was living with her children back in Findlay, Ohio.
 Mrs. Dietrich was working as a nurse and Thelma was a public school teacher.

 Dr. and Mrs. Charteris had a son Richard Webster Charteris born to them on the 29th of November, 1929 in Chatham.
 He was their only child and he also became a physician in Chatham.

-Dr. Charteris served as the medical officer to the Second Kent Battalion during World War II.
-Dr. Charteris resided at 430 King St. in Chatham.
-According to the 1941 Shepherds City of Chatham Business Directory, his office was located at 117 Wellington Street.
+In 1936, he served as the President of the Kent County Medical Society.
+According to the 1941 Shepherds City of Chatham Business Directory, his medical office was located still located at 117 Wellington Street.
 His love of sports continued and he could often be seen on the sidelines in Tecumseh Park, watching soccer matches and tending to injured players.
-He was made an honorary President and life member of the Chatham and District Soccer Association.
+He was made an Honorary President and life member of the Chatham and District Soccer Association.

 *Dr. Walter Francis Charteris is also featured on the Gathering Our Heroes website.
 The webmaster is grateful for the assistance of Mr. Jerry Hind.